-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent CNS tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 For a recurrent CNS tumor, the treatment options depend on 3 factors:

 Whether the tumor recurred where it originally started or in another part of the brain or body